 Have you seen how large the pits are?

-Furthermore, the skin and pit contain a compound called Persin, which is considered toxic to a wide range of animals.
-Birds, horses, cats, dogs, rodents, you name it…
+This compound is highly toxic to a wide range of animals.
+Birds, horses, cats, dogs, rodents, you name it… Except, well, humans.

-Why Can Humans Eat Avocado?
+But… Why Can Humans Eat Avocados?

 Are Humans the Only Species That Can Eat Avocado?